| [ < ] | [ > ] | [ << ] | [ Up ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

 REAL_TYPE

-, and long
+float, double, and long

-types.
+double types.
 The number of bits in the floating-point representation

-, as in the INTEGER_TYPE
+is given by TYPE_PRECISION, as in the INTEGER_TYPE case.

 COMPLEX_TYPE

-data types.
+__complex__ data types.
 The

-is the type of the real and imaginary parts.
+TREE_TYPE is the type of the real and imaginary parts.

 ENUMERAL_TYPE

-TYPE_PRECISION
+TYPE_PRECISION gives

-), the number of bits used to represent the type.
+(as an int), the number of bits used to represent the type.
 If

-there are no negative enumeration constants, TREE_UNSIGNED
+there are no negative enumeration constants, TREE_UNSIGNED will

 hold.
 The minimum and maximum enumeration constants may be obtained

-with TYPE_MIN_VALUE
+with TYPE_MIN_VALUE and TYPE_MAX_VALUE, respectively; each

-of these macros returns an INTEGER_CST
+of these macros returns an INTEGER_CST.

 The actual enumeration constants themselves may be obtained by looking

-.
-This macro will return a TREE_LIST
+at the TYPE_VALUES.
+This macro will return a TREE_LIST,

 containing the constants.
-The TREE_PURPOSE
+The TREE_PURPOSE of each node will be

-giving the name of the constant; the
+an IDENTIFIER_NODE giving the name of the constant; the

-will be an INTEGER_CST
+TREE_VALUE will be an INTEGER_CST giving the value

 assigned to that constant.
 These constants will appear in the order in

 which they were declared.
-The TREE_TYPE
+The TREE_TYPE of each of these

 constants will be the type of enumeration type itself.